MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

-# Driver Isolation and Universal Drivers
+# Driver Package Isolation

-## Driver Isolation Overview
+## Driver Package Isolation Overview

-An isolated driver stores registry and file state using a handle to a relative location provided by OS API's as opposed to hardcoding global location paths.
+Binaries in an isolated driver packagem store registry and file state using a handle to a relative location provided by OS API's as opposed to hardcoding global location paths.

-Isolated drivers interact with other drivers and their state through OS API's or interfaces exposed by the driver.
-They do not use hardcoded paths manually modify and interact with other drivers' state.
-Additionally, all isolated drivers are run from the driver store.
+Binaries in isolated driver packages interact with other components and their state through OS API's or interfaces exposed by those components.
+They do not use hardcoded paths to manually modify and interact with other drivers' state.
+Additionally, all isolated driver packages are run from the driver store.

-These principles enable an isolated driver to be self-contained and sandboxed which makes it more robust to multiple versions existing or running on a system simultaneously.
-Additionally, this enables the OS to move drivers to different locations based on new servicing or security features without risking driver functionality.
-Below is a diagram of the four main principles that isolated drivers use:
+These principles enable an isolated driver package to be self-contained and sandboxed which makes it more robust to multiple versions existing or running on a system simultaneously.
+Additionally, this enables the OS to move driver packages to different locations based on new servicing or security features without risking driver package functionality.
+Below is a diagram of the four main principles that isolated driver packages use:

 ![screen shot of the output window](images/non-isolated-vs-isolated.png)
-## Benefits of Driver Isolation
+## Benefits of Driver Package Isolation

-Drivers that follow driver isolation principles are more robust to servicing operations as they do not rely on implicit assumptions of global locations existing.
+Drivers that follow driver package isolation principles are more robust to servicing operations as they do not rely on implicit assumptions of global locations existing.
 Instead, they use OS API's to get relative handles to locations.

-Isolated drivers have the added benefit of being more resilient to changes in the OS.
-Additionally, because isolated drivers leave all driver package files in the driver store, the likelihood of an issue arising during install of the driver is much lower.
+Isolated driver packages have the added benefit of being more resilient to changes in the OS.
+Additionally, because isolated driver packages leave all driver package files in the driver store, the likelihood of an issue arising during install of the driver is much lower.

-By leveraging device interfaces, isolated drivers are more robust to changes in other drivers as they do not take dependencies on other drivers modifying state in a global location.
-Instead, an appropriately versioned interaction between drivers occurs using a device interface to commumicate state between components.
+By leveraging device interfaces, isolated driver packages are more robust to changes in other drivers as they do not take dependencies on other drivers modifying state in a global location.
+Instead, an appropriately versioned interaction between drivers occurs using a device interface to communicate state between components.

 ## Run From Driver Store

-All isolated drivers leave their driver package files in the driver store.
+All isolated driver packages leave their driver package files in the driver store.
 This means that they leverage **DIRID 13** in their INF to specify the location for driver package files on install.

 A WDM or KMDF driver that is running from the DriverStore and needs to access other files from its driver package could use [IoQueryFullDriverPath]() to find its path, get the directory path it was loaded from, and look for configuration files relative to that path.